alicev97/BinarySearchTree/readme.md

   We've overloaded some operators and implemented some functions used to manage the abstraction from the structure.

 We've created three different scripts to test all the implemented functions (directly or indirectly).
 In $\textit{test_node.cc}$ we've tested all constructors, move and copy semantics and node functions.
 In $\textit{test_bst1.cc}$ we've tested different tree constructors, move and copy semantics and different ways to add and remove  a node of a tree.
-Eventually in $\textit{test_bst2}$ we've checked other functions like balance, find, clear and operators.
+Eventually in $\textit{test_bst2}$ we've checked other functions like balance, find, clear and overloaded operators.

 To compile our code we've written a Makefile so just typing make we will get all needed executables.
 We use the g++ compiler and we compile with flags -Wall and -Wextra so we can see that no warnings are produced.
 If we execute the tests using valgrind we can also see that they don't produce any memory leak.